This post may contain affiliate links. Please read ourย disclosure policy.

 For the Ham:

-• Fully cooked boneless spiral ham – about 5 pounds will serve 4 people.
-You can use a smaller ham if serving less than four.
+• Fully cooked boneless spiral ham – About 5 pounds serves 4.
+You can use a smaller half ham if serving fewer people.

-• Seasonings – Dijon mustard, olive oil, lemon, garlic and thyme add flavor.
+• Seasonings – Dijon mustard, olive oil, lemon juice, garlic, and thyme create a flavorful homemade glaze.
 You can substitute with other seasonings, as desired.

 For the Scalloped Potatoes:

-• Heavy cream – You can substitute with half and half.
+• Heavy cream – For a rich creamy sauce.
+Substitute with half and half if preferred.

-• Seasonings – Garlic, thyme and salt add additional flavor.
+• Seasonings – Garlic, thyme, and salt for flavor.

 For the Roasted Root Vegetables:

-• Vegetables – We use a mixture of carrots, parsnips and beets.
-You can substitute for more of one or omit one completely.
+• Vegetables – We use a mix of carrots, parsnips, and beets.
+Feel free to substitute or omit based on preference.
+Add green beans or broccoli for variety.

 For the Roasted Asparagus: